Reputation (album): Marketing and distribution

 Prior to the album's release, the tracks "Gorgeous" and "Call It What You Want" were released for download and streaming as promotional singles, and the track "New Year's Day" premiered during the broadcast of an episode of ABC's Scandal.
 Reputation was released in various territories on digital and physical formats on November 10, 2017, by Big Machine Records.
 Although the streaming provider Spotify initially promoted Reputation on its playlists and commercial billboards, Swift and Big Machine kept the album off streaming platforms until December 1.
 Throughout late 2017 and early 2018, a string of singles were released to support the album: "End Game" was released to French radio by Mercury Records on November 14, "New Year's Day" impacted US country radio on November 27, and "Delicate" was released to US pop radio on March 12.
 The last of which was the album's most successful radio single, peaking atop three Billboard airplay charts: Pop Songs, Adult Pop Songs, and Adult Contemporary.

-Swift began re-recording her first six studio albums, including Reputation, in November 2020.
+Swift began re-recording her first six studio albums, which include Reputation, in November 2020.
 This decision followed a 2019 dispute between Swift and the talent manager Scooter Braun, who acquired Big Machine Records and the masters of Swift's albums.
 Re-recording them would enable her to have full licensing rights of her songs for commercial use.
 On May 30, 2025, the dispute ended with Swift acquiring the masters to those albums; the re-recorded version of Reputation had not been completed by that point.